EstrellaDionis/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+It helps solve the problem of prop drilling, being easier to setup and being able to connect to multiple different parts of apps.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions- are very similar to if/else statements that return a specific action of your choosing depending on the action it was given.

+reducers- take in state and action and return an updated state based on the arguments.

+store- the store contains the state in a application

+single source of truth - it's known as this because the only way to change the state is to dispatch redux action which changes state in the reducer.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+It allows us to take in data and determine whether to send it to a reducer or invoke it and pass in a dispatch if it's a function.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Context API because it's very easy to setup, can connect to any states and to multiple parts of an app.